preetiman-misra/preetiman-misra/README.md

 ### About Me

-I'm your average nerd fascinated by the world of computers.
-I spend my time -
+I'm fascinated by the world of computers and spend my time -

 * Exploring the field of Computer Science
 * Creating Digital Art